 George also suspected that the reports of spurious checksum errors might go back to the same cause.

-#1 Updated by Electric Monk about 2 years ago
+#1 Updated by Electric Monk over 2 years ago

 - Status changed from In Progress to Closed

 commit d4cd038c92c36fd0ae35945831a8fc2975b5272c Author: Arne Jansen <email@example.com> Date: 2015-09-11T23:07:37.000Z 6214 zpools going south Reviewed by: Dan McDonald <firstname.lastname@example.org> Reviewed by: Igor Kozhukhov <email@example.com> Reviewed by: George Wilson <firstname.lastname@example.org> Reviewed by: Saso Kiselkov <email@example.com> Approved by: Matthew Ahrens <firstname.lastname@example.org>